Learning in Repeated Interactions on Networks: Conclusion

 \section{Conclusion}

 In this paper, we show that information aggregation is highly inefficient for large groups of agents who learn from private signals and by observing their social network neighbors.
-We measure the efficiency of information aggregation by {\em the speed of learning} and show that regardless of the size of the network, the speed of learning is bounded above by a constant, which only depends on the private signal distribution.
-To overcome the difficulty of constructing equilibria explicitly, we focus on the asymptotic rate of learning, allowing us to prove results that apply to all equilibria.
+To overcome the difficulty of constructing equilibria explicitly, we focus on the asymptotic speed of learning, allowing us to prove results that apply to all equilibria.
+We show that regardless of the size of the network, the speed of learning is bounded above by a constant, which only depends on the private signal distribution (and not on the discount factor, the observational graph, the agents' utilities, or prior belief).